 Three-D printers can already create physical mechanical devices, medical implants, jewelry, and even clothing.
 The cheapest 3D printers, which print rudimentary objects, currently sell for between $500 and $1,000.
 Soon, we will have printers for this price that can print toys and household goods.
 By the end of this decade, we will see 3D printers doing the small-scale production of previously labor-intensive crafts and goods.
 It is entirely conceivable that, in the next decade, manufacturing will again become a local industry and it will be possible to 3D print electronics and use giant 3D printing scaffolds to print entire buildings.
 Why would we ship raw materials all the way to China and then ship completed products back to the United States when they can be manufactured more cheaply locally, on demand? ...

-Keep in mind that the above does not mean there will be more manufacturing jobs in the U.S. We are still going to see a decline in manufacturing jobs.
-Manufacturing as a percentage of GDP has remained very constant since World War II but technological innovation has elminated the need for much human labor.
-About 32% of the labor force was in manufacturing in 1947 but it is about 12% (and declining) today.
-The loss of manufacturing jobs has much less to do with China and a lot more to do with onging technological innovation.
+Remember that the above does not mean there will be more manufacturing jobs in the U.S. We will still see a decline in manufacturing jobs.
+Manufacturing as a percentage of GDP has remained very constant since World War II, but technological innovation has eliminated the need for much human labor.
+About 32% of the labor force was in manufacturing in 1947, but it is about 12% (and declining) today.
+The loss of manufacturing jobs has much less to do with China and more with ongoing technological innovation.

 There’s a chart flying around the blogosphere that seems to show that American families were wealthier in 1983 than in 2010, and the figures in it are attributed to me.
 I never made that claim, because I have no idea whether or not it’s accurate.
 What I can say is that American families were wealthier in 1989 than in 2010.
 There is no solid information for years before that, at least from the Federal Reserve.